billhennessy/blog-chunky/content/post/2021/it-gets-worse.md.md

 And a lot of that $513 million will go straight into Dave Schatz's back pocket.

-Schatz, of course, will funnel some of that money back to
+Schatz, of course, will funnel some of that money back to his political cronies.
+Lieutenant Govern Kehoe, who's been quietly lobbying for the tax increase for years, wants to be governor someday.
+Schatz will likely reward him.
+And House Majority Leader Dean Ploecher, who wants to

 ### Demand a Vote of the People